 Long Beach Wills Lawyers Helping Clients Looking to Write or Modify Their Wills in California

-What Is an Executor and How Should You Choose One?
+What Are Executors, and How Do You Choose One?

-A will is a cornerstone document to any estate plan, and while it may not cover all aspects of your estate plans, it is better to have a will than not.
-Without one, you will have no say in how your assets are divided, and who will receive what.
-A court will rely on California’s intestate succession laws to distribute your property, and if you have minor children, it will also be up to the court to decide who will be their caretakers without taking your preference into consideration.
+A will is a key component of any estate plan, and even while it might not address all of your estate planning needs, it is better to have one than not.
+Without one, you won’t control how your assets are distributed or who gets what.
+Your property will be divided according to California’s intestate succession rules.
+If you have small children, the court will choose who will care for them without considering your preferences.